otvin/compiler/README.md

 Compiler does not error when invoking a function and ignoring the return value (basically treating a function like a procedure call).
 This is not valid Pascal.

+## Known limitations:

+Cannot pass in a string literal as a parameter to a procedure or function that takes a String parameter.

 ## Design limitation:

 Many symbols are generated with the word 'fred' plus additional prefix.
 It is quite possible to generate a symbol collision and get an unexpected "variable redefined" error if you use lots of variables that begin with 'fred.'
 So, don't do that.

-Cannot pass in a string literal as a parameter to a procedure or function that takes a String parameter.

 ### Code Coverage: